iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/subscription.md

 ---
 description:
   Learn how to manage subscription agreements for protected data on the iExec platform.
-Understand subscription pricing, duration, and bundle management, along with options for modifying terms and protecting subscribers' access.
+Understand subscription pricing and duration, along with options for modifying terms and protecting subscribers' access.
 ---